Hodge classes and the Jacquet-Langlands correspondence: Introduction

-\item The characterization of Galois representations associated with {\it non-tempered} automorphic representations on unitary groups (associated to hermitian spaces over a CM field) in terms of $A$-parameters.
-The expected results here are stated in \S \ref{sec:gal-rep-on-H2}.
-The proofs of these are expected to be fairly standard generalizations of existing results in the tempered case.
-These will appear elsewhere since the methods are quite different from those in the main argument of this paper and since they also depend on ongoing work \cite{ksz} extending the work of Kottwitz (\cite{kot}, \cite{kot-jams}, \cite{kot-invent}) to the case of Shimura varieties of abelian type.
-(See also \S \ref{sec:motivated} below.) \end{enumerate} The cautious reader may therefore take the main theorem as tentative until these results appear in print.

-(iii) While we have stated the main result for trivial coefficients, it works equally well for local systems.
-In the main text, this more general case is treated.

-(iv) Our proof does not use the previously known isomorphisms \eqref{eqn:hd-ell-isom}.
-Rather, it provides an alternative verification of these isomorphisms which may be of independent interest.

-(v) The assumption that $\pi$ has trivial central character forces $\pi$ to be self-dual, and is just made for simplicity.
-The non-self-dual case can also be treated similarly.
-See \S \ref{sec:non-self-dual} below.

-(vi) The main theorem above is close to saying that the class $\xi$ is an {\it absolute Hodge class} in the sense of Deligne \cite{dmos}.
-However, what is missing is the de Rham piece of the story, i.e., in order to show that $\xi$ is absolutely Hodge, we would need to show in addition to the above that it is also de Rham rational and that for every embedding $\tau$ of $F_\Sigma$ in $\C$, the class $\tau(\xi)$ is a Hodge class, whose image in $\ell$-adic cohomology is Galois invariant for all $\ell$.
-While it seems difficult to show this directly, it seems likely that we can build on the results of this paper to show something even stronger than being absolutely Hodge, namely that $\xi$ is a {\it motivated cycle} in the sense of Andr\'{e}.
-See \S \ref{sec:motivated} and \S \ref{sec:jl-for-unitary} below.

-(vii) Finally, it seems possible to give an independent proof of the existence of an isomorphism \eqref{eqn:intro-xi-Hodge} of Hodge structures, for instance by relating the periods of modular forms on $B_1^\times$ and $B_2^\times$ to the fourier coefficients of half-integral weight modular forms.
-(See \cite{oda-book}, \cite{oda-hs}, \cite{mur-ram}.)
-However, it seems very unlikely that such methods can show that the isomorphism is also Galois equivariant.
+Our proof does not use the previously known isomorphisms \eqref{eqn:hd-ell-isom}.
+Rather, it provides an alternate verification of these isomorphisms which may be of independent interest.
+We note also that the isomorphism \eqref{eqn:intro-xi-Hodge} of Hodge structures implies relations between periods of modular forms on $B_1^\times$ and $B_2^\times$.
+Such period relations have been studied previously by relating the periods to the Fourier coefficients of half-integral weight modular forms \cite{oda-book}, \cite{oda-hs}, \cite{mur-ram}.
+In principle, one could use the period relations to deduce an isomorphism of Hodge structures; however, it seems very unlikely that such methods can show that this isomorphism is also Galois equivariant.